HenryNewcomer/mac-dotfiles/README.md

         └── kitty.conf
 ```

-Wrap your custom configurations in each dotfile with the following tags:
+Optionally wrap your custom configurations in each dotfile with the following tags (they will be injected into the real dotfiles):

 ```
 # >>> Henry's customizations